-7.2 Fluorescent/LED Lamp Replacement
+7.2 LED Lamp Replacement

-The two (T8) fluorescent bulbs or optional LED lamps are cool white and placed external to the cabinet to aid maintenance and minimize heat build-up within the cabinet.
-The life rating of the bulb is 9,000 for fluorescent and 50,000 hours for LED based on three-hour burning cycles.
+The two (T8) LED lamps are cool white and placed external to the cabinet to aid maintenance and minimize heat build-up within the cabinet.
+The life rating is 50,000 hours for LED based on three-hour burning cycles.